sakshisinha0105/GENESIS22_AUTO1_TEAM10_dumbleDOOR/Individual/99007456/1_Requirements/README.md

 6) Control the missile pointer using the joystick like controler on the steering wheel
 7) Auto detach of system when in danger/damaged
 8) Free release of missile
+9) Ethernet bus is used for the camera feed
+10) CAN bus is used of the missile control unit as a whole
 #
 # REQUIREMENTS
 ## HIGH LEVEL REQUIREMEMTS

 |HLR_ID|REQUIREMENTS|